stephyu612/final_project/README.md

 Polling data collected from federal and state-level elections between 2008 - 2016 were organized into the elections_polls.RData file, which contains the data frame "polls".
 Standard statistical and data science R packages, such as ggplot2, diplyr, and tidyverse were used to quantify and visualize polling biases.

 By critically examining biases in election polls, we aim to enhance the reliability and validity of future polling efforts.
-This project underscores the importance of rigorous methodology and transparency in the conduct of election polling, ultimately serving to improve our understanding of public opinion and electoral outcomes.
+This project underscores the importance of rigorous methodology in the conduct of election polling, ultimately serving to improve our understanding of public opinion, voting behavior, and electoral outcomes.